Sputnik (news agency): Middle East coverage

 In the Middle East, Russia used Sputnik and RT Arabic to promote its foreign policy goals through "informational warfare".
 Russia tried to increase its power and presence in the Middle East as well as reduce United States influence in the region, fight terrorism, and establish allies in Syria with Bashar al-Assad.

 In April 2017, Sputnik and RT reported little to no information on the Khan Shaykhun chemical attack in Syria.
 During the attacks, Sputnik and RT did not report on the incident; there was no coverage provided on the survivors or their testimonies, and the history of violence in the area such as massacres, bombings, and chemical attacks that have occurred in the Syrian regime were not recorded.
 After the massacre, Sputnik and RT widely questioned the cause and the history of the massacre through daily reports; false and missing information was frequently cited as the identities of the claimed "experts" were not shared, and alternative versions of the event were falsely reported as they claimed that the attacks were done by the White Helmets, a Syrian civil volunteer organization.
 Journalist Finian Cunningham wrote that the White Helmets were "propaganda conduits for al-Qaeda terror groups" which contributed to the controversy and negative news that the White Helmets faced.
 Published reports by Sputnik at the time were considered biased and did not consist of reliable sources or experts.
 These statements were shared by Sputnik and RT throughout social media platforms as well as other news outlets that supported the Syrian regime.

+During the 2025–2026 Iranian protests, the Persian-language service of Sputnik labelled protesters as "rioters" and "mercenaries".
+During the 2026 Iran war, it advocated for Mojtaba Khamenei to succeed his father as the new Supreme Leader of Iran, and for Iran to obtain nuclear weapons by following the "North Korean model" instead of the "failed Libyan model".